jidafan/Performance-Report/README.md

 #### 2.1 Exploratory Data Analysis

 Before we begin working on the dataset, we must understand the data.
-In this step of the code, we create a data frame using Pandas to hold all the information from the Excel file.
+In this step of the code, we look through each table and each column within to understand the data and see the changes that need to be made.

+#### 2.1 Data Cleaning